The Low Carb Diabetic

 This diet can no longer be defended by appeal to the authority of prestigious medical organisations or by rejecting clinical experience and a growing medical literature suggesting that the much-maligned low-carbohydrate, high-protein diet may have a salutary effect on the epidemics in question."

-At this stage I have got to come clean on a few issues.
+At this stage we have got to come clean on a few issues.
 The low carb. life style has one major draw back, there is no money in following this way of life.
 By dumping the highly processed factory produced food, and staying nil/minimal med’s, the big food and pharmaceutical companies lose out big time.
 The profit margin on fresh food is very low, compared to the long shelf life, laboratory concocted poison, that has become the main stream food for so many in the so called developed world.
 All is not lost for them, they can afford to spend billions promoting the food that has led to an epidemic of obesity and it’s often associated type 2 diabetes.
 Ever wondered why a low carb way of life is not endorsed by DUK , and the majority of Healthcare professions ?
 Check out DUK and what it euphemistically calls “acknowledgements.”
 Link

 With so many pharmaceutical companies and cereal manufacturers on board, is DUK going to bite the hand that feeds ?
 Most Healthcare Professionals are held in the vice like grip of the NICE guidelines and are following the decades old dogma, of “cut the fat and up the carbs“.
 For close on forty years the so called American food pyramid has prevailed.
 “Up the carbs and drop the fat“ Result, a complete disaster.
 Massively increased obesity, diabetes, heart disease and stroke.